Why do employers offer health insurance?

 - You must pay at least 50% of your qualified employees’ health insurance premiums.

-2. They’re an applicable large employer (ALE)
+2. The company is an applicable large employer (ALE)

 Other important details that ALEs need to know are: